Yandex Cloud

 • With the ACCESS_ROLE_CONSUMER role for the consumer.

-5. If you are using security groups, configure them to enable connecting to the clusters from the internet:
+5. If using security groups, configure them to allow internet access to your clusters:

 • Managed Service for Apache Kafka®.